genesis-sim/genesis-2.4/genesis/src/README.txt

 8  PROBLEMS RUNNING GENESIS

-    Please see README.bindist in the top-level directory.
+   Please see 'genesis/README.txt'.

 8.1  Floating Point Variation

-    The default compiler options will differ for different compilers (say Intel versus GNU) and may differ for different versions of the same compiler;
-    these default options will probably dictate how floating point operations are carried out on a given system.
+    The default compiler options will differ for different compilers (say Intel icc versus GNU gcc) and may differ for different versions of the same compiler; these default options will probably dictate how floating point operations are carried out on a given system.

     It may be possible to make different processors produce very similar results by using appropriate compiler options.
 For example, computations